samforwill/District-Insights/README.md

  This can provide important strategic insight to congressional candidates when considering characteristics of the district that are increasing or decreasing.

 * **State Legislative Geographies**: The ACS demographic characteristics for state legislative districts have already been released.
-This could potentially drive huge increases in performance to my modeling given the low observations of my previous dataset.
+This could potentially drive huge increases in performance to my modeling given the low number of observations in my current dataset.
 While there are only 435 U.S. Congressional Districts, there are thousands of state legislative districts. <br />

 The only challenge here will be the tedious process of tracking down every election result in decentralized State election result reporting systems.

 * **Expand Feature Engineering to Enhance Predictive Performance**: While I only focused on purely demographic features when modeling in this project, there are tons of ways to feature engineer information into the dataset that we already know.
 Such things as: Regionality, Redistricting Control, Likely Voters, Previous Turnout Metrics, and Using PVI as a Feature for the Midterm Predictions.<br />

 (I actually already did that last one, and PVI as a feature greatly enhanced the predictive ability of the models for the midterms.
-However, it overpowered the demographic features by a lot and I wanted to focus my analysis solely on "demographics as destiny")
+However, it overpowered the demographic features by a lot and I wanted to focus my analysis solely on "demographics as destiny").
 <p align="right">(<a href="#readme-top">back to top</a>)</p>